-An electronic register is taken of boarders at breakfast, lunch (at weekends) supper and at bedtime.
+An electronic register is taken of the boarders at breakfast, lunch (at weekends) supper and at bedtime.

-Actions to be followed by staff if a boarder goes missing from the School during the School day
+Actions to be followed by staff if a boarder goes missing from the School during the School day to try and ascertain the pupil's whereabouts.

-During the School day, the missing child procedure is the same as that for a missing day pupil in the School, as set out above, but includes contacting the Boarding House Staff to try and ascertain the pupil's whereabouts.
+During the School day, the missing child procedure is the same as that for a missing day pupil in the School, as set out above, but includes contacting the Boarding House Staff